Urubicha is a town located Northeast of the city of

 baroque music

 There is a music school here, and an orchestra that has traveled to other countries to exhibit.
 Violins and other musical instruments are made here by highly skilled artisans.
-In 2003 the Urubicha Choir and Orchestra won the 13th "Bartolomé de las Casas" award in recognition of their efforts to preserve the artistic and musical heritage of the
+In 2003 the Urubicha Choir and Orchestra won the 13th "Bartolomé de las Casas" award in recognition of their efforts to preserve the musical heritage of the

 Jesuit Missions.